GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 After school sessions

-The drop in session was well-attended by Year 11s, particularly in the run-up to mock exams and in the Spring term – many of them wanted a quiet place to revise or complete homework, with the option to get immediate feedback and assistance from staff if they needed it.
+The drop-in session was well-attended by Year 11s, particularly in the run-up to mock exams and in the Spring term.
+Many of them wanted a quiet place to revise or complete homework with the option to get immediate feedback and assistance from staff if they needed it.

-Out of timetable lessons
+Off timetable lessons

-Work with the individual pupils
+Work with the individuals

 How: intervention strategies to make your GCSE sessions effective